tuliopaim/EasyCqrs/README.md

 * Auto injected INotifier
 * Auto injected Handlers
 * Log Pipeline Behavior
-    * Log's the input and when entering and leaving the handler
+    * Log's the input on entering, and the moment of leaving the handler
 * Validation Pipeline
     * Fail fast validation for the inputs before entering the handler
 * Notification Pipeline